 Sebastopol is a tiny town located in the state of Mississippi.
 With a population of 259 people and just one neighborhood, Sebastopol is the 257th largest community in Mississippi.

-Sebastopol is a blue-collar town, with 53.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sebastopol, you'll notice that it is more blue-collar than most other communities in America.
+53.85% of Sebastopol’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sebastopol is a town of transportation and shipping workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Sebastopol who work in office and administrative support (8.79%), healthcare (8.79%), and teaching (8.79%).

-In terms of college education, Sebastopol is nearly on par with the US average for all cities of 21.84%: 20.89% of adults 25 and older in Sebastopol have a bachelor's degree or advanced degree.
+The percentage of adults in Sebastopol who are college-educated is close to the national average for all communities of 21.84%: 20.89% of the adults in Sebastopol have a bachelor's degree or advanced degree.

 The per capita income in Sebastopol in 2022 was $32,735, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $130,940 for a family of four.
 However, Sebastopol contains both very wealthy and poor people as well.